Ph.D. in Environment and Sustainability

 UCLA’s PhD program in Environment and Sustainability seeks to recruit a diverse class of students who are keen to do path-breaking research to advance understanding and capacity for effective action on high-stakes societal challenges related to environment and sustainability.
 As a newly established doctoral program with a deep commitment to supporting studies that are innovative and interdisciplinary, we seek students who are ambitious, confident, and entrepreneurial.
 While we expect that the most successful candidates will have strong grounding in one or more of the research or scholarly disciplines relevant to environment and sustainability challenges, this program is most suited for students whose ambitions are too broad or too novel to be effectively addressed within a conventional disciplinary PhD program.

-We expect to admit 4 to 5 students for Fall 2019.
+We expect to admit 4 to 5 students each fall.

-Applications for admission will be available in September, and applications must be submitted by December 15, 2018 to be considered for Fall 2019 admission.
+Applications for admission will be available in September, and applications must be submitted by December 15 to be considered for fall 2020 admission.

 Overall approach to evaluating applications